I Can’t Weasel Out Of This One

 So they swept home in high dudgeon.
 Triumphantly, they told us what had transpired.
 And the toddler’s mother, a wise woman, made a thought-provoking comment.

-"Isn’t it strange," she mused aloud, "that both your brains combined do not really add up to the power of one normal human brain."
+"Isn’t it strange," she mused aloud, while looking pointedly at the seiling, "that both your brains combined do not really add up to the power of one normal human brain."

 Somehow, I don’t think she was toying with us.